HERATH-Vageesha/DOPE.MF/README.md

 For more information please visit

 Mortensen, Kim I., et al. "Optimized localization analysis for single-molecule tracking and super-resolution microscopy."
 Nature methods 7.5 (2010): 377-381.
+Given then end to end distance of the probe, puncta with an uncertainty value lesser than 5nm were chosen and filtered when moving onto identifying probe angles.
+Given the uncertainty of either dipole being able to have a combine 10nm uncertainy would be the maximum uncertainy.

 05) EMCCD imaging conditions